Sewage Nuisance Abatement and Remedition Plan

 What else can the plan do?

-A SNARP allows a homeowner to exercise more control over their situation.
+A SNARP gives a homeowner more control over their situation.
 A homeowner can minimize or postpone the expense of the replacement system as long as they can live within the treatment capacity of their system.
-If the opportunity arises to sell, there is a plan in place to meet the requirements of the buyers.
 The plan can be modified if more economical systems become available.